Zamiell/isaac-faq/Mod-Organization.md

 item1:charge()
 ```

 Here, the author of file 2 figured that all he was doing was charging item 1.
 But surprise!
-Unbeknownst to they, simply by requiring the file, it executed other code, and it reset a variable.
+Unbeknownst to them, simply by requiring the file, it executed other code, and it reset a variable.

 Due to how `require` caching works in Lua, this side-effect would only happen once, so it would likely not cause a bug at runtime.
 But writing code like this is confusing!
 It's hard to reason about code when importing some files has side-effects, and importing other files does not.